OrderN/CONQUEST-release/docs/CONQUEST-manual/basissets.rst

 	minE.VaryBasis              T

-You may need to reduce the tolerance and/or increase the number of iterations, to optimize the support functions more.
+You may need to reduce the tolerance and/or increase the number of iterations, to optimise the support functions more.
 ::

 	minE.EnergyTolerance             0.10E-07